 This air-conditioned building had an energy performance similar to some of the good naturally-ventilated buildings.

-A building in London, with the same design team and a similar technical specification had three times the carbon footprint from annual energy use.
+An office in London, which had the same design team and similar technical specification had three times the carbon footprint from annual energy use.